 Going back to the multimeter confirmed that most sections did not have Vcc and ground tied together.
 But that single quarter of the board was a little black hole of mystery, and we never got any closer to the short.
 We did change manufacturers and get test boards the next time which both seemed to help.

-If you want to avoid the soul-crushing anxiety of searching out short circuits, make sure you have robust rule checking, for errors, design issues, and manufacturer tolerances.
+If you want to avoid the soul-crushing anxiety of searching out short circuits, make sure you have robust in-circuit test rule checking, for errors, design issues, and manufacturer tolerances.
 A solid design software like Altium’s CircuitStudio can do most of that for you, as well as providing the unified design environment you need to accomplish your designs with as little headache and singed fingers as possible.